 Live online group classes.
 All sessions are recorded and made available to registrants, allowing you to review material or catch up on any missed sessions.

 The course will be led by Jessica Dalton.
 Jessica taught History at St Andrews University where she also graduated with a PhD in History.
 She is a published professional historian, an engaging speaker and a highly experienced tutor in History, History of Art and academic writing skills.

 An Introduction to Change and Continuity in History.

-In this series of classes students will explore pivotal historical events to evaluate how far they transformed the world we live in.
+In this series of live classes students will explore pivotal historical events to evaluate how far they transformed the world we live in.
 The classes will focus on key moments in political, social and cultural history, from the Protestant Reformation to the French Revolution and Civil Rights movement.
 Students will deepen their historical knowledge and develop their analytical skills, working directly with historical primary sources.
 Students will also be encouraged to interrogate the arguments of historians, some of whom see history as a series of big events and others who emphasise slow but significant long-term change.

 - Class 1: Change and continuity: the bedrock of history.

 In this session, students consider why some historical events are considered pivotal and why others are overlooked.
 Exploring the rise and fall of ancient Athens and the causes and impact of the Vietnam War, students will learn what has driven and prevented change throughout history and consider what shapes our view of the past.
 Students will also discuss whether we learn more by studying major events or by tracing the less obvious, long-term trends that have transformed the world.

 - Class 2: War, revolt and coup d’état.